mullak99s-Faithful/mullak99sFaithful/README.md

 Different Directories:

-- Development -
+- Development

 This directory is where the latest unreleased version of the resourcepack will be.
 This will be for the latest, non-snapshot/pre-release version of the Minecraft.

-- Recommended -
+- Recommended

-This is not a directory on the Github.
-This is the version you are able to download from the MinecraftForum page.
+This directory is the version that is on the MinecraftForum page.

 - Snapshot -

 This directory is where the snapshot-ready version of the resourcepack will be.
 This will be the latest, snapshot/pre-release version of Minecraft.

-- Official Downloads -
+- Official Downloads

 The zip files for download.